maykoala/auto-dynamic-form/Readme.md

 # auto-dynamic-form

-  Build dynamic forms automatically in React with **Data** only.
+  Build dynamic forms automatically in React with **data** only.

   Speed up your multi-form projects :rocket:.

 <br>

 ## Note
 This project is only just begining :writing_hand:.
 More features are coming soon :zap:.
-Welcome :clap: to support it together with me :raised_hand_with_fingers_splayed:!

 <br>